 MINSEN Certification (Asia) Limited, a wholly owned subsidiary of the MINSEN group, is accredited by HKAS under the Hong Kong Certification Body Accreditation Scheme (HKCAS) (Accreditation No. HKCAS 012) to provide certification of quality management system and product certification.
 Click here for the Certification Process Flow.

 You can click here for a more comprehensive Introduction to MINSEN Certification (Asia) Limited and here for the General Terms and Conditions of Certification.
-Certified organsations are permitted to use of MINSEN certification mark acording to the requirements outline in Use of Mark (Management System Certification).
+Certified Management System organsations are permitted to use of MINSEN certification mark acording to the requirements outline in Use of Mark (Management System Certification).
+Product Certification organsations are permitted to use of MINSEN certification mark acording to the requirements outline in Use of Mark (Product Certification).

 Certification of Management System